-$^{^{35}}$ Having begun with wonder, we begin to satisfy the Socratic injunction to first define our terms.
+36Having begun with wonder, we begin to satisfy the Socratic injunction to first define our terms.
 A linguistic turn to analysis, for example the monumental works of philosophical etymology by Onians (1988) and Hacker (2011), urges us to at least accuracy in our statements.

-$^{^{36}\}mathrm{The}$ Merriam-Webster Dictionary offers an almost neutral definition.
+37The Merriam-Webster Dictionary offers an almost neutral definition.

-$^{^{37}}$ From the website itself: http://humanisticmanagement.international/what-is-humanistic-management/.
+38 From the website itself: http://humanisticmanagement.international/what-is-humanistic-management/.
 All of this is explicitly laid out in Dierksmeier (2016), Pirson (2016) and Melé (2016).
-But a question presents itself: what is the role of quotes we began with.
-It might seem that $Gaudium \ et \ Spes$, Sen, Nussbaum, and the philosophical tradition would support this claim.38
+But a question presents itself: what is the role of "centered" in the definition.
+Is this exclusionary of any other being?
+If so, we arrive at a moral inquiry, at the moment beyond the scope of this essay.